DanielVanNoord/AlpacaDiscoveryTests/README.md

 This is a simple example C Server and Client that runs on Linux.
 It was tested on Ubuntu 18.04, Manjaro (Arch) and Raspbian.
 Both require gcc and binutils to build.
 To build simply run "gcc -o client client.c" and "gcc -o server server.c".
 To start simply run the output program in a terminal.
 The Server will listen for any discovery packets and print what it receives to the terminal.
 It will then respond.
 The client will send out the discovery request and print any response.

 Note that the C Client currently sends the discovery broadcast to the 255.255.255.255 address.
-This does not work as well as sending broadcasts to each network adaptor's broadcast address as some adaptors and networking gear may not forward generic packets.
+This does not work as well as sending broadcasts to each network adapter's broadcast address as some adapters and networking gear may not forward generic packets.

 ## Net